yhgao0401/BMI_500/HW11/README.md

 ---

-**Disclaimer** Gemini 2.5 Pro was used to HW11, Queation 1, on how to implement ODE solver with scipy.integrate.solve_ivp, and simulation example, suggestion on sensitive analysis, and final code review.
+**Disclaimer** Gemini 2.5 Pro was used for HW11 - Question 1, on how to implement ODE solver with scipy.integrate.solve_ivp, and simulation example, suggestion on sensitive analysis, and final code review.
-Beyond consaltant the coding suggestion, I specifically queried how a function works with different parameters and compare the results (e.g. smooth with t_eval or not).
+Beyond consulting the coding suggestion, the author specifically queried how a function works with different parameters and compared the results (e.g. smooth with t_eval or not).

+Conversation is available at [https://gemini.google.com/share/2d3f82c65981](https://gemini.google.com/share/2d3f82c65981) or **gemini-chat.2025-11-10.pdf**.

 ---